 Certain editions of the Discworld book Guards!
 Guards! contains character summaries of the "Duke of Ankh, Commander" Vimes, and "Captain" Carrot.
-For those who don't know, this is the first book of the Watch series, and it ends with a still-drunken Captain Vimes, and a still-naive Lance-Corporal Carrot.
+For those who don't know, this is the first book of the Watch series, and it ends with a still-drunken Captain Vimes, and a still-naive Lance-Constable Carrot.

 By the way, the character summaries of these editions are found all the way back in the first book of Discworld, which doesn't even have the City Watch.
 In fact only four of the seventeen characters in the summaries are even in the book and only two of those played a major part.

 The Harper Torch printings of the older Discworld books tend to assume you've read them already, so they tend to have fairly spoileriffic images on the cover.
 To their credit, the spoiler usually doesn't make sense until you have read the book, but it's still not cool to put the gonne on the cover of Men at Arms.
 (Not a huge spoiler though, as anybody in Roundworld rather than the Discworld will know what the weapon was as soon as the first death occurs.
 Any cover image or blurb that shows a plot element is equivalent, since you wouldn't otherwise know about the book until you started to read it.)

 The "classy" Corgi reprints have black covers with something symbolic or significant (e.g. vampire teeth for Carpe Jugulum).
 The one for Feet of Clay is a bit of a giveaway◊ for a book that even calls itself a "howdunnit".